 The average user of Experian Boost received a 13-point credit score increase, according to the credit bureau.
 This is based on the FICO Score 8 model using Experian credit report data.

 To make sure that the steps you’re taking to build credit are working properly, it’s smart to check on your credit scores regularly.
 Luckily, there are numerous ways to check your score for free.

 One way to see your FICO Score is with Experian Boost, mentioned above.
 You can also get your FICO Score for free from Discover through the Discover Credit Scorecard, even without having a Discover credit card.
-To see your VantageScore, another commonly used scoring model, you can sign up for My LendingTree or CreditWise from Capital One.
+To see your VantageScore, another commonly used scoring model, you can sign up for the LendingTree app or CreditWise from Capital One.
 It isn’t necessary to have a Capital One credit card in order to sign up for CreditWise.